 2.6.1 The Government’s PPG on Planning Obligations states that a vacant building credit will be applied to applicable developments where a vacant building is either converted or demolished.
 The credit is equivalent to the gross internal floor area (GIFA) of the building to be demolished or brought back into use.

 2.6.2 The credit does not apply when a building has been abandoned or where a building has been made vacant for the sole purpose of re-development.
-‘Certain evidence will be required from applicants to demonstrate that the form and length of the marketing campaign has been appropriate.
-Evidence of a good marketing campaign should include:

-2.6.3 Where it can be satisfactorily demonstrated that the building is eligible for vacant building credit and the evidence, set out in the table above, has been provided, a vacant building credit will be included for the scheme.
+2.6.3 Where it can be satisfactorily demonstrated that the building is eligible for vacant building credit a vacant building credit will be included for the scheme.
 Below is a worked example of how the vacant building credit is calculated in Runnymede Borough.

 3.0 Viability